darkoverlordofdata/adriac/readme.md

     nodejs
     coffeescrpipt

-## Dark Vala Manifesto
+## ZeroG and the Dark Vala

-While working with ecere, I saw again that I prefer the MSDN style naming convention.
-Moving back to Vala, I implement my code using that style.
-But it is jaring to see against the gnome snake case code - but that can fixed in the vapi.

-Powered by ZeroG - runtime for vala without GObject

-So, by design, this Dark Vala reinforces that it is a different vala:
+ZeroG is a lightweight replacement Vala's runtime, GLib.

+Based on a posix profile approach, so GObject is replaced with reference counted compact class.
+This limits the available oop semantics, and there are some other limitations, so it's no longer fully compatible with standard vala.
+I'm also updating the style.

-* no PThread, GObject / GType / Gio, etc
+* no PThread, GObject, Gio, etc
-* no snake-case natives, use msdn style
+* no snake-case natives, use 'ToString'
 * simplified api for builtins: List, StringBuilder, etc.
-* alternate oop strategies such as closures.
+* favor composition over inheritane,
+* favor closures, delegates and functional code over 'classy' oop

+Implements:

+* GList & GSList
+* GHashTable
+* GString
+* GNode
+* GQue